 - Medieval centre of Varaždin and Varaždin castle - Varaždin.
 Possibly the most impressive medieval city in continental Croatia.
-City together with the fortress in the middle of it developed since early 13th century.
-Capital of Croatia in 18th century.
+City together with the fortress in the middle of it developed since the early 13th century.
+Capital of Croatia in the 18th century.
 Varaždin castle belongs to most impressive ones in Croatia.

 - Historical centre of Zadar - Zadar.
 Ancient seaside city with urban structure and remnants of buildings (impressive Roman forum) from Roman times.
 Fortified in the times of Venetian republic, built up with beautiful Gothic and Renaissance architecture.

 - Blaca monastery - Brač Island, Split-Dalmatia.
 Monastery in impressive location - ravine in limestone mountains.
 Besides the buildings of monastery there are numerous cave heremitages around it.
-Monastery flourished in 17th - 19th centuries.
+Monastery flourished in the 17th - 19th centuries.
 Contains very valuable library and art values.

 - Dubrovnik Synagogue - Dubrovnik-Neretva.
 Oldest Sefardic synagogue in use in the world, second oldest synagogue in Europe.
 Established in 1352, still serves for worship.

 - Osijek church of St.Peter and Paul - Osijek-Baranja.
 Exceptional, 90 m tall Neo-Gothic building, extremely ornate and stately.
 Built in 1898.